-Cystic fibrosis-related diabetes (CFRD) management is evolving as the CF population experiences increasing rates of overweight and obesity, particularly with widespread cystic fibrosis transmembrane conductance regulator (CFTR) modulator use.
-This article describes practical insights from implementing a pilot program evaluating injectable semaglutide, a GLP-1 receptor agonist (GLP-1 RA), in adults with CFRD.
+Management of cystic fibrosis (CF)-related diabetes (CFRD) is evolving as the CF population experiences increasing rates of overweight and obesity, particularly with the widespread use of CF transmembrane conductance regulator (CFTR) modulators.
+This article describes practical insights from implementing a pilot program that evaluated injectable semaglutide, a glucagon-like peptide-1 receptor agonist (GLP-1 RA), in adults with CFRD.
 Our program followed 11 participants over 12 months, revealing important considerations for patient selection, monitoring protocols, and managing adverse effects in this unique population.
-While the majority of participants tolerated semaglutide well with clinically meaningful improvements in glycemic control, careful screening and close follow-up proved essential.
+Although most participants tolerated semaglutide well with clinically meaningful improvements observed in glycemic management, careful screening and close follow-up proved essential.
 These findings offer practical guidance for diabetes educators and clinicians considering GLP-1 RA therapy as an adjunct to insulin in carefully selected patients with CFRD.

-Keywords: GLP-1 receptor agonist, cystic fibrosis, diabetes, diabetes education, glycemic control
+Keywords: GLP-1 receptor agonist, agoniste des récepteurs du GLP-1, contrôle glycémique, cystic fibrosis, diabetes, diabète, fibrose kystique, glycemic management, obesity, obésité

 Canadian journal of diabetes